-Table 23 shows that 326 transfusion-related SAEs of 12 different types were reported to the national haemovigilance program.
-TACO and anaphylactic reactions related to 82.5% of reported SAEs.
+Table 23 shows that 326 transfusion-related SAEs of 12 different types were reported to the national haemovigilance program over the past 5 years.
+TACO and anaphylactic reactions were related to 52.5% of reported SAEs.
 Allergic reactions and FNHTRs accounted for 17.8% and 14.4% SAEs respectively.